 How to reset Canon chips..?

-Remove ink tank from printer, place it in the resetter cradle and gently push it down against the resetter contacts.
-When the tank LED lights up (in about 5 seconds), the reset is finished.
+Remove ink tank from printer, place it in the resetter cradle and gently push it down against the resetter contacts until the ink tank LED flashes.
+When the LED lights up solid (in few seconds), the reset is finished.
 The ink level is restored - to full.
 All you have to do then, is refill the tank with ink, fit it back in the printer - and resume your print job.
 That's it...

 Even printers with ink monitoring disabled - will display ink levels again and work just like new after resetting the chips.

-All chip resetters at InkBank are quality design and are well constructed.
+All chip resetters at InkBank are quality design and well constructed.
 They are reliable, easy to use and covered by one year replacement warranty, as well as 100% satisfaction guarantee.
-Instructions (in English) included.
+Instructions (in English) included with most models

 There are 3 battery cells inside that should last for hundreds of chip resets.
 Can be replaced - if required.